FyshOS/fin/README.md

 Fin, like most other Display Managers, makes use of PAM, the Pluggable Authentication Module system.
 This requires the appropriate rules be in place.
-The following snippet creates a `display_manager` module by copying the login one.
+The following snippet creates a `fin` module by copying the login one.
 It must be run as `root`:
-`install -Dm00644 /etc/pam.d/login /etc/pam.d/display_manager`
+`install -Dm00644 /etc/pam.d/login /etc/pam.d/fin`

 ## Audio Issues